Heroin and Opioid Awareness Campaign

 As a vital component of our community outreach efforts, the United States Attorney’s Office is providing age-appropriate educational presentations for students in all age ranges, from elementary school through graduate school.
 The topics covered include the dangers of opioid abuse, the scope of the problem, what to do in the event of an overdose, and treatment options for persons suffering from addiction.
 Upon request, we will assemble experts that includes public health and law enforcement officials, and/or addiction specialists.
 We will work with you to assemble the program that best fits the needs of your student population.

-Our events include, in addition to a panel discussion, a screening of the FBI/DEA film "Chasing the Dragon: The Life of an Opioid Addict," which illustrates the stark reality of opioid addiction.
+Our events include, in addition to a panel discussion, a screening of the FBI/DEA film, "Chasing the Dragon: The Life of an Opiate Addict," which illustrates the stark reality of opioid addiction.

 This crisis is being driven primarily by opioids—prescription opioids, heroin, and synthetic drugs like fentanyl.